-Port Jefferson Free Library welcomes all minors and their families to enjoy its facilities/grounds, resources, and services.
+The Port Jefferson Free Library welcomes all minors and their families to enjoy its facilities/grounds, resources, and services.
 Responsibility for minors using the Library rests with the parent/guardian or caregiver.
 Although staff will always respond with care and concern, they cannot assume responsibility for the safety, behavior and comfort of unattended minors.
 Staff cannot be expected to monitor or prevent an unattended minor from leaving the building/grounds.

-- 1. Children age 9 and under must be accompanied at all times by a parent/guardian or other responsible person age 18 or older.
+- 1. Children age nine (9) and under must be accompanied at all times by a parent/guardian or other responsible person age eighteen (18) or older.
 If a child is in a program the parent/guardian or caregiver must remain in the Library and immediately escort the child at the end of the program. - 2.
-Children ages 10-12 may use the Children's Department unattended for a reasonable period of time provided they are able to maintain proper library behavior.
+Children ages ten (10) through twelve (12) may use the Children's Department unattended for a reasonable period of time provided they are able to maintain proper Library behavior.
 The parent/guardian or caregiver must remain in the Library. - 3.
-Children in Grades 6 and up may use the Teen Center unattended provided they are able to maintain proper library deportment.
+Children in Grades six (6) and up may use the Teen Center unattended provided they are able to maintain proper Library deportment.

-All minors will be expected to abide by the rules of conduct as outlined in the "Port Jefferson Free Library Behavior Policy -70.2".
+All minors will be expected to abide by the rules of conduct as outlined in the "Port Jefferson Free Library Behavior Policy - 70.2".
 Minors attending programs are supervised by the staff only during the scheduled time of the program.
 They must have with them the telephone number of a parent/guardian or caregiver who can be contacted to attend to the child in the case of an emergency.
 Staff will attempt to contact a parent/guardian or caregiver when a minor's:

-- health or safety is of concern - behavior disturbs other library users: - parent/guardian or caregiver is not present at closing time - actions violate any of the provisions of the "Port Jefferson Free Library Behavior Policy-70.2".
+- health or safety is of concern; - behavior disturbs other Library users; - parent/guardian or caregiver is not present at closing time; - actions violate any of the provisions of the "Port Jefferson Free Library Behavior Policy 70.2".

 Every reasonable effort will be made by the staff to assist the child in contacting the appropriate adult.
-If no responsible adult is reached, or the child is not picked up within 15 minutes of Library closing, staff may notify the proper authorities.
+If no responsible adult is reached, or the child is not picked up within fifteen (15) minutes of Library closing, staff may notify the proper authorities.